gsoft-inc/dynamite/README.md

 ## D) Other utilities: logging and globalization

-As shown above logging to the SharePoint ULS is a piece of cake with Dynamite's [`TraceLogger`](https://github.com/GSoft-SharePoint/Dynamite/blob/develop/Source/GSoft.Dynamite/Logging/TraceLogger.cs):
+[As shown above](#a4-resolving-dynamites-utilities-and-your-own-registered-dependencies), logging to the SharePoint ULS is a piece of cake with Dynamite's [`TraceLogger`](https://github.com/GSoft-SharePoint/Dynamite/blob/develop/Source/GSoft.Dynamite/Logging/TraceLogger.cs):

 ```
 using(var scope = ProjectContainer.BeginLifetimeScope())